lmunro0402/BoxesDotsAI/README.md

 - Optimized minimax depth for recording games 				    12/20
 - Started training on PI                                                    12/21
 - Minimax helper for early and end game                                     12/27
+- Attempting to expand input data to require less training                  1/3

 ##Goals & Thoughts: